Johann Gaudenz von Salis-Seewis: Artistic work

 Salis-Seewis and Matthisson had similar writing styles, both being inclined to write about natural topics, and about their homeland.
 The poems of Salis Seewis are characterised however by more masculinity, freshness, popularity as well as a deeper sense of yearning.
 His elegies have always had a firm and determining reason.
 Done with the revolutionary thoughts of the French revolution, he was a progressive representative of human rights and separated from the conservative, oligarchic tradition of his family, which controlled the Three Leagues unquestioned over decades.
 He died in Malans.

 Franz Schubert has set many poems of Salis-Seewis to music, like Abschied von der Harfe, Das Grab or Zum Rundtanz.
-His best known work is the Herbstlied, written in 1782, set to music in 1799 by Johann Friedrich Reichardt.
+His best known work is Herbstlied, written in 1782, set to music in 1799 by both Johann Friedrich Reichardt and Schubert.